 - a summary of the order appealed and supporting information and the order appealed form.

 If the court agrees to allow the appeal, a copy of the order giving leave to appeal will be attached to the Notice of Appeal and served on the relevant parties.

-In cases where there is a respondent to the appeal such as the Director of Public Prosecutions the Notice of Appeal should include instructions that the applicant should not raise any matter that isn’t stated in the Notice of Appeal or rely on any information not stated in the Notice of Appeal.
+In cases where there is a respondent to the appeal such as the Director of Public Prosecutions, the Notice of Appeal should include instructions that the applicant should not raise any matter that is not stated in the Notice of Appeal or rely on any information not stated in the Notice of Appeal.

 The Notice of Appeal and case summary should be filed in court within seven days of leave to appeal being granted, unless further time has been given by the court.

 It is rare that the Court of Appeal will accept fresh evidence that wasn’t given at the trial or sentence hearing if the applicant or legal representative was aware of the evidence at the time.
 The court will only accept fresh evidence if not doing so would result in a miscarriage of justice, for example a confession from an alleged victim that the complaint was false.

 When dealing with an appeal, the Court of Appeal can: